App Development: User Guide

 4. CRM - managing user complaints and feedback.

 Think about and document the admin control requirements of your app.
-You will build the admin application using the Wizard and your database design will be a part of it.
+You will build the admin application using Wizard and your database design will be a part of it.

 More on Mobile